 the Platform Developers role directly.
 As a workaround, impersonate an individual user who has been added to the Developers group or granted the Platform Developer role respectively.

 group consists of all users who are logged onto the LabKey system, but are not site admins.
 You don't need to do anything special to add users to the Site Users group; any users with accounts on your LabKey Server will be part of the Site Users group.

 The Site Users group is global, meaning that this group automatically has configurable permissions on every resource on the LabKey site.

 The purpose of the Site Users group is to provide a way to grant broad access to a specific resource within a project without having to open permissions for an entire project.
 Most LabKey users will work in one or a few projects on the site, but not in every project.

 For instance, you might want to grant Reader permissions to the Site Users group for a specific subfolder containing public documents (procedures, office hours, emergency contacts) in a project otherwise only visible to a select team.
 The select team members are all still members of the site users group, meaning the resource will be visible to all users regardless of other permissions or roles.

 The Guests/Anonymous Group

-Permissions for anonymous users can range from no permissions at all, to read permissions for viewing data, to write permissions for both viewing and contributing data.
-Anonymous users can never have administrative privileges on a project.
+Permissions for guests can range from no permissions at all, to read permissions for viewing data, to write permissions for both viewing and contributing data.
+Guests can never have administrative privileges on a project.